SecretFoundation/docs/docs/dev/secret-contracts.md

 - install the Rust dependencies
 - create your first project

-The Rust dependencies include the Rust compiler, cargo (_package manager_), toolchain and a package to generate projects.
-You can check out the Rust book, rustlings course, examples and more [here](https://www.rust-lang.org/learn).

 1. Install Rust

-More information about installing Rust can be found here: https://www.rust-lang.org/tools/install.
+More information about installing Rust can be found at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 source $HOME/.cargo/env
 ```

-**Update the rust compiler**
+**Update the Rust Compiler**

-In case rust is installed already, make sure to update the rust compiler.
+In case Rust is installed already, make sure to update the rust compiler.

 ```
 rustup update
 ```

-2. Add rustup target wasm32 for both stable and nightly
+2. Add rustup target wasm32 for both stable and nightly These dependencies include the Rust compiler, cargo (_package manager_), toolchain, and a package to generate projects.
+To learn more about Rust, check out [https://www.rust-lang.org/learn](https://www.rust-lang.org/learn) which includes the Rust book, rustlings course, examples, and more.

 ```
 rustup default stable